-There’s a specific kind of luxury that only exists in the mountains in winter.
-Crystal pendants catching the last blue light of dusk, snow falling silently past floor-to-ceiling glass, and the quiet feeling that you’ve stepped into someone else’s beautiful life for a while.
+There is a specific kind of luxury that only exists in the mountains in winter.
+Crystal pendants catching the last blue light of dusk, snow falling past floor-to-ceiling glass, and the quiet sense of having stepped into someone else’s beautiful life for a while.

 Arriving in the Alps